gordwest/AutoGitHubRepo/README.md

 # Automatic GitHub Repository

-#### This program allows me to create a new local directory and GitHub repository with a simple CMD command.
+#### This program allows me to create a new local directory and GitHub repository with a simple terminal command.

 ### Dependencies:
-- pyGithub
+- pyGithub (pip install PyGithub)

 ### Features:
 - Command line function that will initialize a new project.